Natalie Williams

 Natalie Jean Williams (born November 30, 1970) is an American basketball executive and former player in the Women's National Basketball Association (WNBA).
 Williams was inducted into the Women's Basketball Hall of Fame in 2016.
 She was also an accomplished volleyball player at UCLA.
 From 2022 to 2024, Williams served as the General Manager of the WNBA's Las Vegas Aces.

 Early years

 Williams is the daughter of Nate Williams, a former basketball player who played for the Cincinnati Royals/Kansas City-Omaha Kings, New Orleans Jazz and the Golden State Warriors in the National Basketball Association during an eight-year career.
+She is African American.

 Although she was born in Southern California, she went to high school at Taylorsville High School in Utah.

 She also has two half brothers and one half sister.
 Both of her brothers played basketball but her sister chose to focus her athletic abilities on tennis.

 College years

 She attended the University of California Los Angeles (UCLA), and graduated there in 1994.
 She was a four-year letter-winner in both basketball and volleyball, and is the first woman to earn All-America honors in both basketball and volleyball in the same year.
 She also led UCLA to NCAA volleyball titles in 1990 and 1991.
 She won the Honda-Broderick Award (now the Honda Sports Award) as the nation's best female collegiate volleyball player in both 1992 and 1993.